cenacchi2000/MDD_Diagnosis/README.md

 When running on the robot the script no longer switches the chat system to "silent" mode.
 Questions are asked in normal conversation mode throughout the assessment so that answers are captured without interruption.
+Setting the environment variable `MDD_ASSESSMENT_ACTIVE=1` during a session disables spontaneous LLM responses so only scripted questions are spoken.

 After greeting the patient the program collects demographic details such as name, birth date and occupation.
 Once those questions are completed Ameca asks